braulio94/MedicalHealth-Documentation/README.md

-# Medical Health - Cartão de Vacinas
+# Medical Health - Vaccine Card

 This file describes **Medical Health** a project that is devided into two separate apps each one with their functionality and developed using different approaches.